karlWenninger/cs-history-trivia-quiz/README.md

 ## Computer History && Trivia Quiz

-Multiple choice quiz covering computer science, history and trivia topics that I find interesting or amusing.
-I enjoyed researching and writing the questions just as much as the coding.
-Enjoy!
+A multiple-choice quiz covering computer science, history and trivia topics that I found interesting or amusing.
+I enjoyed researching and writing the questions just as much as the coding!
+Once you've answered all the questions there are links to a few wonderful resources that I used.

 ## Built With